Fluent Bit: Official Manual

 }

-An flb_upstream structure represents a host/endpoint that you want to call.
-Normally, you'd store this structure somewhere so that it can be re-used.
+The flb_upstream structure represents the host/endpoint that you want to call.
+Normally, you'd store this structure somewhere so that it can be reused.
 An flb_upstream_conn represents a connection to that host for a single HTTP request.
-The connection structure should not be used for more than one request.
+This connection structure shouldn't be used for more than one request.

 #include <cfl/cfl.h>